clydebuilt1974/TryHackMe/Junior Penetration Tester/Burp Suite/The Basics.md

 # Burp Suite: The Basics
 ## What is Burp Suite?
-* Burp Suite is a Java-based framework designed to serve as a comprehensive solution for conducting web application penetration testing.
+* Java-based framework designed to serve as a comprehensive solution for conducting web application penetration testing.
-* It has become the industry standard tool for hands-on security assessments of web and mobile applications, including those that rely on application programming interfaces (APIs).
+* Has become the industry standard tool for hands-on security assessments of web and mobile applications, including those that rely on application programming interfaces (APIs).
-* Burp Suite captures and enables manipulation of all the HTTP/HTTPS traffic between a browser and a web server.
+* Captures and enables manipulation of all the HTTP/HTTPS traffic between a browser and a web server.
   * This fundamental capability forms the backbone of the framework.
 * By intercepting requests, users have the flexibility to route them to various components within the Burp Suite framework.
 * The ability to intercept, view, and modify web requests before they reach the target server or even manipulate responses before they are received by our browser makes Burp Suite an invaluable tool for manual web application testing.
-* The focus will be on the Burp Suite Community Edition, which is freely accessible for non-commercial use within legal boundaries.
+* The focus will be on Burp Suite Community Edition.
+  * This is freely accessible for non-commercial use within legal boundaries.
 * It's worth noting that Burp Suite also offers Professional and Enterprise editions, which come with advanced features and require licensing.
 * Burp Suite Professional is an unrestricted version of Burp Suite Community.
 It comes with features such as:
   * An automated vulnerability scanner.